EnigmaCurry/d.rymcg.tech/cryptpad/README.md

 [CryptPad](https://cryptpad.fr/) is an encrypted, open source office collaboration suite.

-CryptPad is designed to serve its content over two domains.
-Account passwords and cryptographic content is handled on the 'main' domain, while the user interface is loaded from a 'sandbox' domain.
+CryptPad is designed to serve its content over two domains, a `main` domain, and a `sandbox` domain (eg `pad.d.example.com` and `pad-sandbox.d.example.com`).
+Account passwords and cryptographic content is handled on the `main` domain, while the user interface is loaded from a `sandbox` domain.

 Run `make config` or copy `.env-dist` to `.env`, and edit these
 variables: